 It has been suggested that some individuals become addicted to gambling due to the rush they experience from playing games such as poker, blackjack, etc.; the more risk involved, the greater their adrenaline levels are pumped – resulting in further addictions.
 In many cases of pathological gambling, the behavior stems from underlying mental health conditions, including anxiety disorder and depression.

 Addictions are not limited to drugs and alcohol use; many behaviors can become addictive, such as sex, food intake, etc. While those with narcissistic personality disorder have been considered to be more likely than others to develop an addiction or multiple addictions, there is no evidence to suggest that individuals who struggle with NPD are somehow “more likely” than others to develop an addiction.
-Therefore, this correlation should not be taken as fact but should serve as a reminder of the dangers of substance abuse and other potentially addictive behavior.
+Therefore, this correlation should not be taken as fact but should serve as a reminder of the dangers of substance abuse and other potentially addictive behaviors.